-If your company is one of the 20% that interacts with its customers on social media, maybe it is also planning to launch its own blog in the near future.
-While this article won’t deals with the benefits of a corporate blog, it’s commonly acknowledged this new step in social media marketing is often a real challenge for professionals.
-Here are few things to consider for a good start when you’re about to make the leap.
+If your company is one of the 20% that interacts with its customers on social media, maybe it is also planning to launch its own blog soon.
+While this article won’t deal with the benefits of a corporate blog, it’s commonly acknowledged this step in social media marketing is often a real challenge for professionals.
+From my experience, here are few things to consider for a good start when you’re about to make the leap.

-Twitter is the social media that serves the best to inform and share information in real time with a wide audience.
+Twitter is the social media that serves the best to inform and share information in real-time with a wide audience.
 If you’re planning to launch a blog, join the platform and follow influencers on your favorite topics.
-This will allow you to find ideas for your own blog, and maybe also, people who would follow you with a great interest.
+This will allow you to find ideas for your own blog, and maybe also, people who would follow you with great interest.

 Define your guidelines